Read More About What "Tea" Is: Potential Benefits, How to Choose a Good Tea, Making Your Own Tea and Tea Blends

 WHAT IS TEA?
 (It really is not what you think it is: You may be surprised at the answer!)

 Tea may not be what you think it is.
-There are two main types of teas: Basic teas and blended herbal teas.
-And here’s information that may surprise you: MANY herbal “teas” are not “teas” at all because they do not contain the tea plant (Camellia sinensis).
-Herbal "teas" are actually called “tisanes”.
-Teas and tisanes are both known as "infusions", and many carry unique yet equally supportive properties for health and wellness.
+There are two main types of teas: basic teas and blended herbal teas.
+Here’s something that may surprise you: many herbal “teas” are not “teas” at all because they do not contain the tea plant Camellia sinensis).* Instead, herbal "teas" are actually called “tisanes.”
+Both teas and tisanes are known as "infusions," and they carry unique yet equally supportive properties for health and wellness.

 Tea and Tisane Varieties

-1. True Teas.
 “Real teas” are made from the basic tea plant Camellia sinensis.
-These include
+These include:

 Green tea